diesc/diesc.github.io/_posts/2017-05-02-jekyll-structure.md

 #### Creating The Blank Project

-The minima themes are pretty cool but if I want to create my own project without the minima template by default?
+The minima themes are pretty cool but if I want to create my project without the minima template by default?

-It's possible and it's simple.
+It’s possible, and it’s simple.
 First, we need to choose a new local to create our new project.
-I'll create my new project into my **Documents** folder, feel free to choose your personal folder place to create our new project.
-Into the folder you choose, you're going to type:
+I’ll create my new project into my **Documents**  folder, feel free to choose your personal folder place to create our new project.
+Into the folder you've selected, you’re going to type:

 ```
 jekyll new awesome-blog --blank